Gynaecomastia

-Gynaecomastia is the enlargement of the male breast, affecting one or both breasts, and can occur in teenaged and adult men.
+Gynaecomastia is the enlargement of the male breast, affecting one or both breasts, and can occur in teenagers and adult men.
 The word gynaecomastia originates from the Greek meaning “women-like breasts”.

-The condition is quite common and is often the result of increased levels of estrogen due to imbalance in levels in puberty, health conditions or changes to the male metabolism.
+The condition is commonly the result of increased levels of estrogen due to imbalance in levels in puberty, health conditions or changes to the male metabolism.

 Gynaecomastia Surgical Procedure